 A Breakout Room recording can be started by anyone assigned to that Breakout Room, as all participants are given the Presenter role when they are joined to a room.

 The main meeting still follows normal restrictions – only the Meeting Organizer and Presenters may start a recording (participants have the normal Attendee role in the main meeting by default).
-You can read up on Microsoft Stream Basics in our dedicated guide.

-Manually Inviting to a Breakout Room
+Manually Add Participants to a Breakout Room

 If a participant isn’t automatically added to their assigned Breakout Room, you can manually prompt them to join.
 This may be necessary in cases where the Meeting Organizer chose not to automatically move people into open rooms, or if the participant joined the main meeting after the meeting organizer had already opened rooms.